aacharlotte/Diabetes-Prediction/README.md

 # Diabetes Prediction

-The CDC Diabetes Health Indicators dataset is used for this project to illustrate how I go about model selection.
-I first do predictions with a couple of untuned models, using the train test data.
-I then balance the dataset, do parameter tuning, apply the best thresholds, and use PCA (using different variation retantion)
+For this project, I use the CDC Diabetes Health Indicators dataset to illustrate my approach to model selection.
+I first do predictions with a baseline model and a couple of untuned models using the train test data.
+I also balance the dataset (given that there is a class imbalance), do hyperparameter tuning, apply the best thresholds, and use PCA (using different variation retention).
+The best model is selected depending on the performance metrics ideal for the problem at hand.
+For this particular project, the best-performing model is determined based on the F1 score since the aim is to ensure correct prediction of diabetic cases to target them for medication.
+F1 score gives a balace between precision and recall.

 ### Tools and Libraries Used